Atlanta Hawks vs Chicago Bulls: Game Preview, Injury Report, Projected Starting Lineup for Tonight's Matchup

 By the Numbers

-After a poor showing on offense against the Spurs, the Hawks took a hit in their overall offensive metrics.
-They are 14th in points, 8th in FG%, 10th in 3P%, 13th in FT%, 25th in rebounds (24th in OREB, 21st in DREB), 1st in assists, and 19th in turnovers per game.
-They're 16th in offensive rating this year.
+Scoring 150 points will certainly juice a team's offensive metrics and the Hawks' numbers certainly look better after their strong performance against Chicago's defense.
+They are 11th in points, 7th in FG%, 8th in 3P%, 14th in FT%, 26th in rebounds (26th in OREB, 22nd in DREB), 1st in assists, and 19th in turnovers per game.
+They're 12th in offensive rating this year.

-On a per-game basis, the Hawks' defense rank 22nd in points allowed, 17th in FG% allowed, 14th in 3P% allowed, 21st in rebounds allowed, 5th in steals, and 14th in blocks.
-They're 16th in defensive rating on the year, which is an indictment of how poorly they've recently played on that end in comparison to where their ceiling is.
+Conversely, Atlanta's defense wasn't very impressive before the Bulls game and it's even worse after.
+On a per-game basis, the Hawks' defense rank 24th in points allowed, 21st in FG% allowed, 18th in 3P% allowed, 23rd in rebounds allowed, 5th in steals, and 12th in blocks.
+They're 18th in defensive rating on the year, which is an indictment of how poorly they've recently played on that end in comparison to where their ceiling is.

-Josh Giddey has been having an excellent season for the Bulls and they're not a bad offense, but they're by no means a juggernaut.
-They're 11th in points, 12th in FG%, 13th in 3P%, 11th in FT%, 8th in rebounds (21st in OREB, 3rd in DREB), 6th in assists, and 17th in turnovers per game.
-They're 22nd in offensive rating this season.
+Chicago's offense can clearly put up tons of points and they also took a jump in several key offensive numbers.
+They're 8th in points, 12th in FG%, 9th in 3P%, 18th in FT%, 10th in rebounds (22ns in OREB, 3rd in DREB), 5th in assists, and 15th in turnovers per game.
+They're 16th in offensive rating this season.

-Their defense isn't much to write home about and it's been one of the things holding them back from solidfying themselves as a playoff team.
-They are 27th in points allowed, 22nd in FG% allowed, 19th in 3P% allowed, 26th in rebounds allowed, 19th in steals, and 17th in blocks.
-They're 21st in defensive rating this year.
+Fortunately, their defense might be worse than Atlanta's despite the win.
+They are 28th in points allowed, 23rd in FG% allowed, 22nd in 3P% allowed, 24th in rebounds allowed, 18th in steals, and 17th in blocks.
+They're 24th in defensive rating this year.

 Three Reasons Atlanta Can Win This Game